 “Distraction?”
 Ron retorted.
 “Jase and I are definitely not a distraction.
 We’re guides to the marvelousnesses of teenage apparel.
 We understand the underpinnings of teen society, and the importance of little things like the color of your socks and exactly how long your jeans need to be so they don’t cover up your Nikes and how to color coordinate your T’s and your shirts, and when to button your shirts and how many buttons to button and when to leave them unbuttoned and how to spike your hair and…”

-By now the kids were in hysterics and the adults were moving from the living room to the family room, shaking their heads either in confusion or disgust or both.
+By now the Phillips kids were in hysterics and the adults were moving from the living room to the family room, shaking their heads either in confusion or a need to escape or both.

 “Are they gone yet?”
 Ron whispered.